Skip to main content

 Transportation & Technology

-Expect delays: pack makeup, backup battery charger, antibacterial gel/sheets, noise-canceling headphones, pen and paper, business cards, and breath mints.
+Expect delays: pack makeup, backup battery charger (if allowed), antibacterial gel/sheets, noise-canceling headphones, pen and paper, business cards, and breath mints.

 • Apply for TSA Precheck.

-• Before getting in line, ready your train or plane tickets.
+• Before getting in line, ready your train or plane tickets--use apps when applicable.

 • Respect all attendants and other travelers.

-If conducting meetings while in transit, maintain confidentiality and display respect to fellow travelers by speaking quietly.
+When conducting meetings while in transit, maintain confidentiality and show respect for fellow travelers by speaking quietly while wearing earbuds or earphones.

 Download a Travel/Organization App

-• Evernote helps keep track of boarding pass; reservations; receipts and expenses.
+• Evernote--or similar--helps keep track of boarding passes, reservations, receipts, and expenses.

 • Find the location of gates, restaurants, weather, and time of arrivals/departures with FlightStats.